Save big (up to $1,875) on small business tools with our free membership, business.com+

 Cons

 Despite these cons, business owners can still enjoy an excellent return on investment by utilizing AdSense and sticking to their strategy.
-With a little patience and a lot of determination, you can reap these benefits in no time.
+With patience and consistent effort, AdSense can become a reliable source of long-term revenue.

 “It’s important to know that you’re not going to be able to get started without some risk,” Cooke said.
 “You’re going to have to invest some time and some money to test things out, get your process worked out, etc.”